How to use demographic segmentation to target your audience and improve your marketing strategy.

 • Sentiment.
 Filter by the sentiment of open-ended text responses: Positive, Neutral, or Negative.

 • Range.
-If you chose to show people their scores and set up custom score ranges when creating a quiz, you can sort responses by those ranges with this filter.
+If you choose to show people their scores and set up custom score ranges when creating a quiz, you can sort responses by those ranges with this filter.

-Compare rules.
 The Compare rules feature lets you choose two or more answer options from a single question and view them side-by-side.
-This feature is valuable for demographic variable analysis, easily comparing data that clarify your target audience.
+This feature is valuable for demographic variable analysis, easily comparing data that clarifies your target audience.

 For example, if you include a question in your survey asking people their age, you can create a compare rule to view each age range’s results.
 This will show how different age groups responded to questions in your survey.